techBytesIO/rails5Ubuntu/README.md

 # Rails 5 Ubuntu Development Server

-These are the provisioning files for standing up your own Ruby on Rails 5 development environment with Vagrant.
+These are the provisioning files for standing up your own Ruby on Rails development environment with Vagrant.

-You can download the box from the official Vagrant site at
+You can download the box from the official Vagrant site at [](https://atlas.hashicorp.com/techbytes/boxes/Rails5Ubuntu)

-### Consists of:
+__Consists of:__
 * Ubuntu 14.04.5 LTS
 * Ruby 2.3.1
 * Rails 5